opensciences/opensciences.github.io/ssj/index.md

 SSJ accepts a wide variety of papers, include those in _traditional_ and _novel_ formats:

-+ A _traditional
-format_ paper is a 2000 to 5000 word document
++ A _traditional format_ paper is a 2000 to 5000
-containing a (1) motivational statement followed by (2) some related work then (3) a description of the study instruments and (4) results from those instruments then (5) a discussion of external validity.
+  word document containing a (1) motivational statement followed by (2) some related work then
+  (3) a description of the study instruments and (4) results from those instruments then (5) a discussion of external validity.
 + On the other hand, _novel formats_ can be much more varied.
 The view of SSJ is that research papers contain many _research products_, any of which can be separately peer-reviewed and published.
 That list of _research products_ includes, but is not limited, to the following items.

-Note that since SSJ papers
-can be as short as a single _research product_, these SSJ papers can be much shorter than other journals
+Note that since SSJ papers can be as short as a single _research product_, these SSJ papers can be much shorter than other journals.
+Hence, SSJ can offer faster review times from these papers.

 ## Research Products